samanthamebius/EarBuddies/README.md

 # Notes
 If studios don't show on the home page, try refreshing the page
-If everything breaks, please log out and log in again
+If everything breaks, please log out and log in again or refresh the page

 If a 429 error occurs, the webpage has exceeded the polling limits for the Spotify API.
 Please refrain from using Ear Buddies and try again later 😊